-This display was followed by an actual, physical display, brought into the living room by the daughter.
+What followed this display was an actual display, brought into the living room by the daughter.
 The daughter appeared as unemotional about this particular event as she had all the events that occurred in the Finnegan home.
 She was more of an observer to the goings on in the Finnegan home than a participant.
 She rarely offered an opinion, unless it backed up her mother’s assessments and characterizations, and she was never the subject of her mother’s scorn.
 She was the dutiful daughter, and she walked into the room, carrying the display, in that vein.
 She carefully positioned it on living room table and pulled the supports out so that it could stand without manual support.
-She lit all of the candles on the physical displays, and she sat.
+After completing that action, she sat.

-Mrs. Finnegan allowed the physical display of Greg Finnegan’s shame to rest on the living room table for a moment without comment.
+Mrs. Finnegan allowed the display of Greg Finnegan’s shame to rest on the living room table for a moment without comment.
 It was a multi-tiered, wood framed, structure with open compartments that allowed for wallet-sized photos.
-The structure of the frame was also constructed in a manner of a triangle, but anyone that looked around the Finnegan home knew of Mrs. Finnegan’s fondness for pyramids.
-It was a triangle that was intended to feed into Mrs. Finnegan’s fascination with pyramids.
-It didn’t have the full dimensions of a pyramid, but the supports behind it allowed it to rest at such an angle that it appeared to be one side of a pyramid.
+The structure of the frame was a triangle, but anyone that looked around the Finnegan home knew of Mrs. Finnegan’s fondness for pyramids.
+The husband purchased the triangle to feed into Mrs. Finnegan’s fascination with pyramids, but it didn’t have the full dimensions of a pyramid.
+When the daughter pulled the supports out, however, the frame rested at an angle.
+At that angle, the frame appeared to be one side of a pyramid.

 There was an inopportune knock at the door.
-The Finnegan duplex was constructed in such a manner that when the drapes were open, those inside the Finnegan home could see the knocker.
+The construction of Finnegan duplex was such that when the drapes were open, those inside the Finnegan home could see the knocker.
 We saw the knocker.
 It was Andy, the third party of the adventure James and I had planned for the night.

 I didn’t know we could do that, I thought watching Andy leave.

-When the confessional phase of the Finnegan family conversation began –a confessional that required Mr. Finnegan to confess to me what he had done– I looked out that window and imagined that I had evaluated my options as well as Andy had, and the two of us were now in Andy’s car driving away, laughing at the lunacy of these people.
+When the confessional phase of the Finnegan family conversation began –a phase that required Mr. Finnegan to confess to me what he had done– I looked out that window and imagined that I had evaluated my options as well as Andy had.
+I imagined that the two of us were now in Andy’s car driving away, and we were laughing at the lunacy of these people.
 I imagined that I would call them platypus people at one point in our round of jokes, and that that would eventuate into a laugh riot at the Finnegan family’s expense.

-‘The platypus was even thought to be a joke when it was first introduced to the world,’ I would elaborate.
-‘It was introduced in an era when naturalists would regularly stitch together body parts of different animals to leave the curious world with the notion that the naturalist had discovered an entirely new species.
-When the platypus was introduced to the world, it was believed that the platypus was an elaborate hoax of taxidermy in that vein.
+Observers even considered the platypus a joke, when naturalists introduced to the world.
+In the era of its introduction, some naturalists would regularly stitch together body parts of different animals to leave the curious world with the notion that the naturalist had discovered an entirely new species.
+Thus, many believed that the platypus was an elaborate hoax of taxidermy in this vein.

 The introduction of Mr. Finnegan’s confession involved Mrs. Finnegan informing me that Mr. Finnegan had already confessed his transgression to his children, and that he would be required to offer this confession to any other friend, mailman, or traveling salesman that happened upon their door that day.
-I was informed to look at her when she said this, and we did.
-I was forced to acknowledge that the only reason the Finnegans married in the first place had to do with the fact that no one else would play with young Mr. Finnegan’s reproductive organ, except she didn’t say reproductive organ.
+She instructed me to look at her when she said this, and we did.
+She forced to acknowledge that the only reason the Finnegans married in the first place had to do with the fact that no one else would play with young Mr. Finnegan’s reproductive organ, except she didn’t say reproductive organ.